Charleston Medical Malpractice Attorneys

 Discover how you can file a medical malpractice lawsuit in South Carolina

 We understand how serious your medical malpractice case is, and we serve as advocates for your interests when you are going up against greedy insurance companies whose first priority is profit.
-At McGowan, Hood & Felder, LLC, we remain right by your side as we fight for the compensation you deserve when you have suffered harm due to the negligent actions or failure to act on the part of medical professionals.
+At McGowan, Hood, Felder & Phillips, LLC, we remain right by your side as we fight for the compensation you deserve when you have suffered harm due to the negligent actions or failure to act on the part of medical professionals.
 You are encouraged to call an experienced Charleston medical malpractice attorney from our firm 803-327-7800, or to fill out our contact form, to schedule a free consultation.
 We can level the playing field for you.